How to Get The Most Out of Conferences

 Some of these might be general travel tips, but they’re related – here goes:

 - Don’t use the conference bag, or lug around all the crap they give you.
 First, it makes you a mark as a tourist to carry the conference bag around outside the conference.
 Second, traveling in packs of people all using the same bag, all wearing name tags, makes you look like a cult member.
-You rarely need to lug around all of the stuff they give you (I recommend dropping off the proceedings at my hotel room as soon as I get it).
+You rarely need to lug around all of the stuff they give you.
 Instead bring a light bag, with enough room for the small conference handbook/schedule, some paper, a pen, maybe something to eat, and some business cards.
 Travel light.
-You’ll feel much better at the end of the day if you haven’t been carrying 15 lbs of stuff all day.
-Don’t bring your laptop so you can read your email.
-Go talk to someone instead.
+You’ll feel much better if you haven’t been carrying 15 lbs of stuff all day.
+Don’t bring your laptop if you can’t resist doing work – go talk to someone instead.

 - Don’t wear your badge outside the conference.
 There is nothing sillier than a grown adult with a name tag (Unless it says Rupert or Cornelius on it).
 When you go back to your room, or leave the conference hotel, you are no longer at the conference.
 Take the badge and put it in your pocket, or with your wallet/purse so you don’t lose it.

-- Ship your proceedings and stuff back to your office.
+- Ship any books, proceedings or heavy shwag back to your office.
 If there are proceedings and other materials, such as books you’ve purchased, arrange to have them sent back to your office.
 Find a nearby shipping store, and drop off your stuff the day before you leave.
-This saves you the burden of packing 10 lbs of stuff into your luggage or carryon.
+This saves you the burden of packing 10 lbs of stuff into your luggage or carry-on.
 Sometimes the conference center has a little office that will do this for you.
 It’s usually not too expensive and you may be able to expense it.

 - Ask lots of questions.
 Learning is a contact sport.
 If you don’t make your experiences engaging for yourself, you are guaranteed to be bored.
 Talk to speakers, paper authors, booth people, the folks sitting next to you, whoever.
 Ask for recommendations for books, websites or other conferences.
 If you don’t become an active participant in your own learning, don’t be surprised if not much of what you experience is relevant to you.